Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 a[i] = 0;
 ```

 the compiler generates instructions that compute the address of `a[i]` by multiplying 1 by the size of an array element and adding the result to the address that represents (the pointer passed to the function).
-This calculation doesn’t depend on the length of `a`, which explains why we can omit it when defining the function.
+This calculation doesn't depend on the length of `a`, which explains why we can omit it when defining the function.

 What about multidimensional arrays?
 Recall that C stores arrays in row-major order, with the elements in row 0 stored first, then the elements in row 1, and so forth.
 Suppose that `a` is a two-dimensional array parameter and we write